Blog

 • Distance from the neutral axis (half the height): y=0.025 m

-• Shear Stress (stress) occurs when forces are applied parallel to the surface of the material.
+• Shear Stress (plane stress vs plane strain) occurs when forces are applied parallel to the surface of the material.

-• Shear Strain (stress) is the angular deformation resulting from the applied shear stress.
+• Shear Strain (plane stress vs plane strain) is the angular deformation resulting from the applied shear stress.

 Formulation: